TOVTC/scheduler-scscbc-challenge/README.md

 # Work Day Scheduler
-This website hosts a basic planner for your work day.
+Work Day Scheduler is a basic planner for your work day.
 ## About This Repository
 This website hosts a basic planner application.</br></br>
-Tasks can be added to each hour of the work day by directly clicking on its corresponding time block - but don't forget to save!
+Tasks can be added to each hour of the work day by directly clicking on its corresponding time block and hitting the save button for the corresponding row.
 Unsaved tasks will appear with a red border, and unsaved changes can be undone by hitting refresh.
 Your saved tasks will magically reappear thanks to localStorage.</br></br>
 Individual tasks can be cleared by deleting the text in a specific time block and hitting save, or clear all tasks in the day using the handy "Reset All Tasks" button.
-At the start of a new day, tasks will automatically be cleared from storage and the page.</br></br>
+At the start of a new day, tasks will automatically be cleared from storage and the page (give your mouse a little shake on the page if it hasn't done so).</br></br>
 To help keep you on track, this application also features a dynamic date and colour-coded time display that reflects the current hour in the work day.

 ## Website